kawu/hhu-dl-materials-2019/universal-pos-deps/notes/tagger-optim.md

 together, we first calculate the indices corresponding to the individual words, which does not involve backpropagation because the indices are fixed, we only adapt the corresponding embedding vectors during training.
-Hence, the backward method of the Embedding class also words ,,in a batch'', i.e., for the entire group of words in parallel.
+Hence, the backward method of the Embedding class also works ,,in a batch'', i.e., for the entire group of words in parallel.

 As a result of this optimization: